 School Year-Associated Violent Deaths, Shooting Incidents, & Other High-Profile Incidents

 Types of Shootings that Occur at America’s Schools:

-There is rarely, if ever, a single cause a shooting at a school.
+There is rarely, if ever, a single cause for a shooting at a school.
 Violence, especially with a firearm, is a complex and multi-faceted problem with many contributing factors and causes.
-It is very common for a shooting to have more than one cause.
-An example of this would be the motive of Parkland, FL shooter who sought notoriety, had revenge in his heart, and obviously has an mental illness.
-Also, the many mistakes from the Broward County authorities, MSD school administartors and employees could easily, and should, be considered as a contributing factor to the massacre.
+It is very common for a shooting to have more than one of the causes below.

 -Revenge or Feud

 -Suicide by Cop

 -Against War (Vietnam, etc…)

 -Loss of Child

 -Bad Home Life

 -Fear of Getting Caught